-‘We Followed the President’s Orders’; Trump’s Scheme Was Directed by Trump
+‘We Followed the President’s Orders’: Trump’s Scheme Was Directed by Trump

 If Republicans want to engage with the facts of the case at all, their sole remaining defense is Sondland’s claim that Trump failed to personally tell him that military aid was held up to force the investigations.
 Sondland has proved one quid pro quo (the meeting) while failing to prove the other (the aid).

-Of course, it is beyond obvious Trump directed both.
+Of course, it is beyond obvious that Trump directed both.
 As Sondland noted, Trump directed everything, often through Giuliani.
 Trump himself has repeatedly stated in public that he held up aid to Ukraine to compel investigations of the Bidens.
 This has all been memory-holed on the weird assumption that Trump’s public confessions somehow don’t count.
 But before Trump realized he had to deny it, it wasn’t even a secret.
 “We’re supporting a country.
 We want to make sure that country is honest … it’s very important to talk about corruption.
 If you don’t talk about corruption, why would you give money to a country that you think is corrupt?” he said to reporters.
 “What exactly did you hope the Ukrainian president would do about the Bidens?” one reporter asked.
 “I would think that if they were honest about it, they’d start a major investigation … they should investigate the Bidens,” Trump answered.

 If Republicans want more evidence that other Trump staffers were told to hold up the aid in return for the investigations, they could demand they testify.
 Instead, those officials are refusing to testify, and Republicans are hiding behind their refusals to claim there is some shred of ambiguity as to Trump’s involvement.

-Trump tried to protect himself by refusing to allow note-takers in his presence, and funnel his corrupt orders through a handful of loyalists.
+Trump tried to protect himself by refusing to allow notetakers in his presence and funnel his corrupt orders through a handful of loyalists.
 Trump thought Sondland was a loyalist.
 But Sondland has been exposed by an aide who is testifying that he heard Sondland talk to Trump about investigating the Bidens.
-And now he has told the world what’s been perfectly obvious – that Trump’s crooked scheme was directed from the beginning by Trump himself.
+And now he has told the world what’s been perfectly obvious — that Trump’s crooked scheme was directed from the beginning by Trump himself.